lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

     -v, --version         print version information and quit --formats             print supported formats and quit

-At the time of this writing, Upverter suppports the following file types:
+At the time of this writing, Upverter supports the following file types:

 .. table::